abdel-elsayed/Lemonade-E-Commerce-Website/README.md

 # Php_Project
-This project is an E-commerce website that is created using PHP and MySQL
+This project is an E-commerce website that recommends Eco-Friendly products and items\
+created using PHP and MySQL

 # Authors
 * [Warren Simpson](https://github.com/Warren28)